 Each component of the Ph.D. financial support package is explained in detail below.

 The Graduate School guarantees all Ph.D. students a stipend for their first five years of study.
 Currently, Duke Ph.D. programs provide either a 9- or 12-month stipend, depending on departmental resources.
 Students should ask their DGS which stipend their program offers.
 Students in programs with 9-month stipends will also receive a Summer Research Fellowship from The Graduate School for the summers after their first and second years of study.
 The Graduate School also offers competitive Summer Research Fellowships for students in year 3 and beyond.

 Starting in fall 2022, all Duke Ph.D. students will receive a 12-month stipend during their first five years of study.

 In year 6 and beyond, stipend support is at the discretion of each Ph.D. program.
 Programs differ in the amount, length, and requirements of their stipend support, so check with the DGS.

 Tuition for all Ph.D. students in their first five years of study is covered by either The Graduate School or external fellowships.

 In year 6, as long as students make an effort to get tuition support from their department or an external source, their tuition is covered.
-Most sixth-year students receive external or departmental funding to cover tuition, and those who apply for it but don’t get it are eligible for a sixth-year tuition scholarship from Duke.
+Most sixth-year students receive external or departmental funding to cover tuition, and those who apply for it but don’t get it are eligible for a sixth-year tuition and fee scholarship from Duke.